ankitppatel/Kaggle/Owen_final_feedback_AP.md

 | Include an appendix with full technical details  | | | | |

-**Notes:**
+**Notes:** <br>
--Great use of graphics, although a touch distracting to your final analysis.
--The code snippet you found for the local scoring of  “log loss” is something that you can apply to all of your projects going forward.
-Having the ability to locally score your own model can save a lot of time instead of uploading to kaggle repeatedly.
+-Great use of graphics, although a touch distracting to your final analysis. <br> -The code snippet you found for the local scoring of  “log loss” is something that you can apply to all of your projects going forward.
+Having the ability to locally score your own model can save a lot of time instead of uploading to kaggle repeatedly. <br>
--Did you try to combine the multiple event datas per device id into a singular condensed line as we had discussed?
+-Did you try to combine the multiple event datas per device id into a singular condensed line as we had discussed? <br>